OutSystems/docs-support/src/troubleshooting/infrastructure-management/manual-start-services.md

 * Trust the service.
 If everything is well configured, the service will retry initialization until successful.

-* Start services in a predetermined order, and wait for a confirmation message.
+* Start services in a predetermined order and wait for a confirmation message.
 For this, each service should be started, waiting for the initialization confirmation message from Event Log, and then the next one should be started.
 For the 5 OutSystems services, the following order should be used:

     1. Log
     1. Controller